 It was tons of fun to be part of the NCHE Blogger Team and post updates on the conference!

 I hope that I will get to meet up with some more of my readers at the 2013 conference!
 We can grab a coffee

-Hi - I am a copy writer and editor and a small business owner.
+Hi - I am a copy writer and editor and a owner of Creative Social Media Services.
 I am editor for The Homeschool Journal, and the online news outlet, Homeschool-ology.
 I am a former classroom teacher and currently a Home Educator.
 I serve as President of Friends of the Davie County Public Library, 501 c.3 , and I am the adult adviser for several youth led organizations.
 My family's lifestyle includes lots of creativity.
-W enjoy natural and simple living, organic gardening, reading, art, all kinds of music, and french foil fencing.
+We enjoy natural and simple living, organic gardening, reading, art, all kinds of music, and french foil fencing.